Complete Lorentz transformation of a charge-current density

 so a neutral current loop remains neutral when it moves with uniform velocity.
+The Panofsky and Phillips derivation found a moving current to be charged because they made the mistake of not completing the Lorentz transformation.

+There is another derivation, by Fischer\cite{fi}, that also finds the moving current loop to be charged.
+That derivation does use the moving frame time variable $t'$, but makes the mistake of holding it fixed.
+However, as we have shown, it is the rest frame time $t$ that must be held fixed so that the current loop will be neutral in its rest frame.
+Then Eq.~(\ref{lt}) shows that this requires $t'$ to vary with distance, and not be held fixed.

-We have shown that a complete Lorentz transformation on a neutral current loop produces a moving, but still neutral, current loop.
-This means that the induced charge density found by Panofsky and Phillips is spurious because they did not complete the Lorentz transformation.
+We have shown that a correct Lorentz transformation on a neutral current loop produces a moving, but still neutral, current loop.
+This means that the induced charge density found by Panofsky and Phillips, and Fischer is spurious.
 With a zero charge density, there would be no induced electric dipole moment in a moving current loop.
-This contradicts a large number of papers\cite{tb1}-\cite{b} that were generally based on the notion that a moving current loop acquires an electric dipole moment.
+This contradicts the large number of papers [1-14] that were generally based on the notion that a moving current loop acquires an electric dipole moment.

 One particular consequence is that the claim by Mansuripur\cite{a} that the Lorentz force produces a torque on a moving current loop in the presence of a co-moving point charge was wrong.
-It also means that the many Comments\cite{gh}-\cite{gh3} refuting Mansuripur's letter were endeavoring to resolve a nonexistent problem.
+It also means that the many conflicting Comments\cite{gh,bt,tb2,v,s,k,sb,gh2} refuting Mansuripur's Physical Review Letter were endeavoring to resolve a nonexistent problem.
+The charged moving current loop that Mansuripur and others tried to reconcile was not the Lorentz transformation of a neutral current loop at rest.

 I realize that I disagree with all of my references.
-But, actually, those papers just implement (without question) the Panofsky and Phillips result.
+But, actually, those papers just implemented (without question) the Panofsky and Phillips result.
 None of them have anything like an independent derivation of Eq.~(\ref{rp}).
-Thus, although there are sixteen papers using the Panofsky and Phillips result, there is only one derivation, and it is wrong.
+Thus, although there are fourteen papers using the Panofsky and Phillips result, there is only one derivation, and it is wrong.\footnote{None of the fourteen papers refer back to Fischer's derivation.}

 There is another reason why a moving current loop cannot have the charge density given by Eq.~(\ref{rp}).
 That charge distribution is uniform throughout the conducting wire carrying the current.
 But the charge density in a conductor must be only on the surface of the conductor, which is not the case for the charge density in Eq.~(\ref{rp}).
-That would be a paradox more compelling than that proposed by Mansuripur\cite{a}.
+This would be a paradox more compelling than that proposed by Mansuripur\cite{a}.
 Fortunately, this paradox is resolved by our demonstration that there is no induced charge density in the moving current loop.